 Under review

-Note: This paper is the result of combining two independent papers: "Secondary Schools with Televised Lessons: The Labor Market Returns of the Mexican Telesecundaria" (Navarro-Sola, 2021), and "Broadcasting Human Capital?
-The Long-Term Effects of Mexico's Telesecundarias" (Fabregas, 2021).
-This paper supersedes all prior versions.
+Note: This paper is the result of merging two independent projects: “Secondary Schools with Televised Lessons: The Labor Market Returns of the Mexican Telesecundaria” (Navarro-Sola, 2021) and “Broadcasting Human Capital?
+The Long-Term Effects of Mexico’s Telesecundarias” (Fabregas, 2021).
+This paper supersedes all prior versions, including a version titled “Broadcasting Education at Scale: Long-Term Labor Market Impacts of Television-Based Schools”.

 Lowering Barriers to Remote Education: Experimental Impacts on Parental Responses and Learning